Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/linux/ubuntu.md

 WantedBy=multi-user.target
 """ > app.uwsgi.service
 ```
-Then transfer this file in the correct folder by doing:
+Then transfer this file in the correct folder by executing:
 ```
 sudo mv app.uwsgi.service /etc/systemd/system/app.uwsgi.service
 ```

-Now, you can start your application automatically on startup time of your machine by doing:
+Now, you can start your application automatically on startup time of your machine by running:
 ```
 sudo systemctl start app.uwsgi.service sudo systemctl enable app.uwsgi.service